voxel51/fiftyone/docs/source/teams/pluggable_auth.md

        configuration as a JSON object.
 7. In the “Profile callback” field, ensure that the mapping matches what is expected for your Identity Provider.
-8. In the “Sign-in button style” specify how you would like users to see this login option in the UI.
-2. “Logo” is an optional field which allows you to provide a URL to a logo.
-3. “Background” and “Text color” allows you to define colors that will appear in the UI.
-4. Note that the text will be populated by the “Identity Provider Name” field at the top of the form.
-9. Navigate to `$YOUR_FIFTYONE_TEAMS/datasets`
+8. Navigate to `$YOUR_FIFTYONE_TEAMS/datasets`
-10. You should see the login choice for your newly configured authentication provider.
+9. You should see the login screen for your newly configured authentication provider.
-11. Before you login, make sure you have set your admin user in step 4.
+10. Before you login, make sure you have set your admin user in step 4.
     Otherwise you will need to remove this user from the database and try again.
-12. Click the login button and provide the credentials that match the user defined as an admin in step 4
+11. Click the login button and provide the credentials that match the user defined as an admin in step 4
-13. Once logged in, click on the icon in the top right corner then click “Settings”.
+12. Once logged in, click on the icon in the top right corner then click “Settings”.
-14. Click “Users” on the left side.
+13. Click “Users” on the left side.
-15. You should see yourself listed as an admin.
+14. You should see yourself listed as an admin.

 ## Syncing with 3rd Party Directories (Open Directory, LDAP, and Active Directory)